Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Related Work

 \textbf{Log Parsing}.
 Most automated and effective log analysis techniques require structured data as input.
-Therefore, log parsing is crucial in AI-powered log analytics, which transforms unstructured log messages into structured system events.
+Therefore, log parsing is crucial in AI-driven log analytics, which transforms unstructured log messages into structured system events.
 In recent years, log parsers based on various techniques have been proposed.
 (1) \textit{Frequent pattern mining}: SLCT~\cite{SLCT}, LFA~\cite{nagappan2010abstracting}, and LogCluster~\cite{vaarandi2015logcluster} regard log event templates as a set of constant tokens that occur frequently in log.
 (2) \textit{Clustering}: a line of log parsing studies model it as a clustering problem and design specialized clustering algorithms accordingly.
 Typical parsers in this category include LKE~\cite{LKE}, LogSig~\cite{LogSig}, LogMine~\cite{hamooni2016logmine}, SHISO~\cite{SHISO}, and LenMa~\cite{shima2016length}.
-(3) \textit{Heuristics}: AEL~\cite{jiang2008abstracting}, IPLoM~\cite{IPLoM}, and Drain~\cite{He17ICWS} parse log messages by heuristic rules inspired by unique characteristics of software logs.
-(4) \textit{Others}: Some other methods exist, such as Spell~\cite{spellICDM16} that is based on longest common subsequence.
+(3) \textit{Heuristics}: AEL~\cite{jiang2008abstracting}, IPLoM~\cite{IPLoM}, Drain~\cite{He17ICWS} and SPINE~\cite{spine} parse log messages by heuristic rules inspired by unique characteristics of software logs.
+It is worth noting that Drain~\cite{He17ICWS} has been a widely adopted solution in industry, such as IBM.
+(4) \textit{Deep Learning}: UniParser~\cite{uniparser}.
+(5) \textit{Others}: Some other methods exist, such as Spell~\cite{spellICDM16} that is based on longest common subsequence.
 All the datasets in loghub can be employed to evaluate log parsing methods.